St Andrew's Church, Bundaberg

-St Andrews Uniting Church is a heritage-listed church at the corner of Maryborough and Woongarra Streets, Bundaberg Central, Bundaberg, Bundaberg Region, Queensland, Australia.
+St Andrew's Church is a heritage-listed Seventh-day Adventist Church building at the corner of Maryborough and Woongarra Streets, Bundaberg Central, Bundaberg, Bundaberg Region, Queensland, Australia.
 It was designed by Lange Leopold Powell and built from 1931 to c.
 1940.
 It was added to the Queensland Heritage Register on 3 August 2004.

+Established in 1931 as a Presbyterian church, it became a Uniting church in 1977, and has operated as a Seventh-day Adventist Church since 2004.